 - South Derbyshire CVS has produced a document with information on grief and bereavement support.
 You can download it below in either Word or PDF format.

 Mental Health & Emotional Support

 - Derbyshire Healthcare NHS Foundation Trust: Mental health support line for Derbyshire residents of all ages who are experiencing increased mental health needs during the Coronavirus (COVID-19) pandemic.
-Call Freephone 0800 028 0077 between the hours of 9am and midnight, seven days a week.
+Call Freephone 0800 028 0077 24 hours a day, seven days a week.
 For more information visit: https://www.derbyshirehealthcareft.nhs.uk/getting-help/coronavirus-covid-19/mental-health-support-line.

 - Derbyshire Recovery & Peer Support Service:

 - Emotional Support Helpline for anyone feeling they need emotional support.
 This might be due to ongoing support needs, worries about the current situation, feelings of anxiety or loneliness – or any other reason.
 Call 01773 734989 Monday to Friday 9am – 7pm and Saturday and Sunday 9am – 5pm.